petersondrew/serilog-aspnetcore-plus/README.md

 An improved version of Serilog.AspNetCore package based on my usage in applications with following features:

 - Default log setup based on practices for faster project boostrap
+- Data masking for sensitive information
-- Captures request body
+- Captures request/response body controlled by response status and configuration
-- Capture responses if response is not successfull (status >= 400)
+- Captures request/response header controlled by response status and configuration
+- Request/response body size truncation for preventing performance penalties
 - Log levels based on response status code (Warning for status >= 400, Error for status >= 500)
 - Capture additional data like Event Id, User Agent Data and other environment data
 - Read log configuration automatically from logsettings.json or logsettings.{Environment}.json if files exists for better log configuration management

 ### Instructions